vlad17/datasketches-rs/README.md

 ## Installation

 Assumes a modern Rust `cargo` is installed.
+The command line tool `dsrs` can be installed with:

 ```
 cargo install dsrs
 ```

+The library may be used as a regular Rust dependency by adding it to your `Cargo.toml` file.

 ## Embedded C++ Library